 When it is said that someone is fully trustworthy (thiqa) or is exact in his narrations (mutqin thabt), then it is someone whose narrations are taken as proof.
 When it is said that someone is truthful or that he is ok, then his hadiths are written down and studied.
 This is the second degree.
 When it is said that someone is a “shaykh” then he is in the third degree.
 His hadiths are written down and studied, but it is below the second degree.
 When it it said that someone is “salih al-hadith” then his hadiths are only written down to be taken into consideration.

-Therefore al-Bazzar placed him in the third degree and Abu Hatim al-Razi placed him in the fourth, and Imam Abu Hatim al-Razi is more knowledgeable than al-Bazzar.
+Therefore al-Bazzar placed him in the second degree and Abu Hatim al-Razi placed him in the fourth, and Imam Abu Hatim al-Razi is a much greater expert in this field than al-Bazzar, in fact he is one of the top three or four masters (on the level of Bukhari).
 Ibn Abi Hatim then continued to quote the great hadith expert and student of Imam Malik, Abd al-Rahman ibn Mahdi, as using the expression “salih al-hadith” for people who were truthful but weak and made mistakes.
 Al-Albani said, commenting on the above passage of Ibn Abi Hatim: